 In fact, where electronics is concerned, I've done a little of everything that the field has to offer (except for government classified stuff), from fixing Teletype machines to aligning microwave networks and beyond.

-The links in this table will take you to the various sections of my
+The links in this table will take you to the various sections

 unnecessary crap that so many web designers seem to think is vital, so

 enjoy the quick load times and text-friendly pages.
 Any graphics I use

 will usually have meta-tags for the benefit of text-to-speech software

 |(The Z3801 page is offline until further notice).||The

 It's back, bigger and better!
 Now at v3.0!

 |Useful hamateur links||This space is still unoccupied, and really doesn't contain much of interest.
 Blame Trump!||How to tweak GTX RSS to let Motorola GTX radios program into the 900MHz amateur band.|